 A 100 square metre (1076 square foot) game arcade was permitted at motorway services, subject to local licencing requirements.
 This was rounded up from the 1994 rule of 1000 square foot (93 square metres).
 This limit was again removed in 2013, and has never applied to A-road services.

-Although game arcades often look quiet, they tend to be very popular.
+Although game arcades often look quiet, they tend to be very profitable and popular with HGV drivers.